-False Arrest can happen to anyone at any time.
-All it takes is for you to be at the wrong place, at the wrong time and you could be facing a multitude of false charges.
-Whether by confusion or misinformation, a false arrest charge can ruin your life if brought against you.
+False arrest can happen to anyone at any time.
+All it takes is for you to be at the wrong place and at the wrong time, and you could be facing a multitude of false charges.
+Whether by confusion, retaliation, deceit, or misinformation, a false arrest charge can ruin your life if brought against you.
 It can bring undue hardship on you and your family for what might seem like a never-ending process of humiliation and frustration.
-Don’t ever expect or hope that such a convoluted mistake will be resolved by the aggravating party or department.
+Don’t ever expect or hope that such a violation will be resolved by the aggravating party or department.
 Take the matter to an experienced Michigan false arrest attorney who knows how to handle false arrest cases.

-False Arrest: This is a common law tort, where a plaintiff alleges he or she was held in custody without probable cause or an order issued by a court of competent jurisdiction.
+False arrest: Where a person is held in custody without probable cause or an order issued by a court of competent jurisdiction.
 Although it is possible to sue law enforcement officials for false arrest, the defendants in such cases are often private security firms.
 False arrests often occur without any repercussions as individuals tend to be unaware of their rights when confronted with a law enforcement officer.
 Your rights during an arrest include the following:

-Being falsely arrested is not only harmful to your reputation but could have real-world consequences if you’re convicted of a crime.
+Being falsely arrested is harmful to your reputation and could have real-world consequences if you’re convicted of a crime.
 If you doubt how a false arrest charge can adversely affect you and your family, just imagine how any of these losses would affect you:

 Luckily, knowledgeable lawyers are standing by ready and willing to protect your rights.

 Although your civil rights are evident, that does not stop officers from stepping outside of the law while carrying out work duties.
 Some common reasons behind false arrest case in Michigan include:

 - Asking for an officer’s badge number

 - Threatening to report an officer for their conduct

 - Being accused of possessing drugs that weren’t in your possession